Mastercard/flow/doc/src/main/markdown/further.md

 If you add a tag with the prefix of `chain:` to a group of flows, they will be scheduled as a unit in the overall execution order - flows that do not bear the same chain tag will not be interleaved into that unit.
 The order of flows within a chain is still determined by the standard constraints described above.
 A flow should only belong to a single chain.

+When flows run concurrently the chain remains one ordered unit - members run one after another, and the chain's outside edges attach to its first and last members - but unrelated flows may run alongside it.
+A chain does not lock the system under test against flows that share no model relationship with it.

 The [`Chain`][builder.Chain] class offers a convenient way to add the chain tag to flows.
 An example of its usage can be seen in [`Deferred`][Deferred] in the example system model.

 <!-- code_link_start -->